jzeltman/data-stoar/README.md

 ## Change Log
 ### v2.0.0 - Breaking Changes
+* The data attribute in the instance object is no longer an array. *This is the breaking Change*
 * The instance object now returns the config with every instance
-* The data attribute in the instance object is no longer an array. *This is the breaking Change*
+* You can now use data attributes to pass data to the data-stoar not just use the json script tag
 * Added some more documentation